Internet-Draft Token Exchange Target Service Discovery June 2026

 }

-The authorization server MUST evaluate both the subject token and the client's permissions when determining which target services to return.
-The server MUST only return target services that the client is authorized to request in a subsequent token exchange operation.
+The authorization server MUST evaluate both the subject token and the client's permissions when determining which Token Exchange Targets to return.
+The server MUST only return targets that the client is authorized to request in a subsequent token exchange operation.
 The specific authorization policy evaluation mechanism is implementation-specific and MAY be based on scopes, claims, resource-based access control, attribute-based access control, or other authorization models supported by the authorization server.

 • The authorization server SHOULD require client authentication